orgua/shepherd_v2_planning/99_open_tasks.rst

     - https://www.pjrc.com/store/teensy40.html
 - fix device tree for current beagle-kernel
 - find a better name for vCap, like vEH, vPwr
+- try to access host gpio peripheral via pru
+- try to benchmark the loop (debug-pin-high when processing)

 Software - Python
 -----------------